tnojima03/automated-trading-system-on-bitflyer/README.md

 # Simple System for Automated Trading on bitFlyer
 Japanese explanation is available from [here](https://nojisan.com/automated_trade_bot/).
 ## Overview
 This is a simple system for automated trading on Bitflyer.
-The system uses exponential moving average (EMA) for trading.
+This system uses exponential moving average (EMA) for trading.
 This is a practice project and is NOT intended to run on other people's devices.

 ## Description
 ### Environment